mjvillacresesn/MySQL/README.md

-# MySQL
+## MySQL
 #### Perfomed query request using Sakila Database
 - Elements used: Blob, Join, Subqueries, Views
 #
-- Entire file contains the request as a comment
+- Entire file contains each request (instruction) as a comment